nathanramoscfa/weatherbot/README.md

 A local hurricane alert system with NHC cone tracking, NWS alerts, and AI-powered threat analysis.

+## ⚠️ IMPORTANT DISCLAIMER

+**THIS SOFTWARE IS PROVIDED FOR INFORMATIONAL PURPOSES ONLY AND SHOULD NOT BE USED AS THE SOLE SOURCE FOR LIFE-SAFETY DECISIONS.**

+- **NOT AN OFFICIAL SOURCE**: Weatherbot is not affiliated with or endorsed by NOAA, NHC, NWS, or any official weather service
+- **NO WARRANTY**: This software is provided "AS IS" without warranty of any kind, express or implied
+- **AI LIMITATIONS**: AI-powered analysis may produce incorrect assessments and should never replace official meteorological guidance
+- **USER RESPONSIBILITY**: Users must independently verify all weather information through official sources
+- **EMERGENCY GUIDANCE**: Always follow official evacuation orders and emergency guidance from local authorities
+- **NO LIABILITY**: The authors and contributors assume no responsibility for decisions made based on this software

+**For official weather information and emergency guidance, always consult:**
+- National Hurricane Center (nhc.noaa.gov)
+- National Weather Service (weather.gov)
+- Local emergency management authorities
+- Official evacuation orders and emergency broadcasts

+**📋 FULL LEGAL DISCLAIMER**: See [DISCLAIMER.md](DISCLAIMER.md) for complete liability terms and conditions.

 ## Overview

 Weatherbot is a comprehensive hurricane monitoring and alerting system designed to provide real-time notifications for tropical weather threats.
 It combines data from the National Hurricane Center (NHC) forecast cones, National Weather Service (NWS) alerts, and optional AI-powered analysis of official NOAA weather maps to deliver precise, location-specific threat assessments.